helltraitor/turing-machine-rs/README.md

 ## Getting Help

-First, read [tutorial] or [examples].
+First, read [examples][examples] or [api][api-documentation].
 If tutorial can't provides answers for you then you can try to read docs and after all of it you can contact with me: <helltraitor@hotmail.com>

 ### Major links:
-* [Tutorial][tutorial]
 * [Examples][examples]
 * [API documentation][api-documentation]
 * [Feature flag doc][feature-flag-docs]